 Photo courtesy of Cedar Point Amusement Park

 Cedar Point is the second-oldest operating amusement park in the United States.
 The park, located on Lake Erie, began a long-standing tradition as the “roller coaster capital of the world.”
 The park’s first coaster, the Switchback Railway, was introduced in 1892.
-Today there are 18 coasters in all, including notable record-breakers such as the new Valravn dive coaster—the world’s tallest, fastest and longest dive coaster—and GateKeeper, the world’s longest wing coaster.
+Today there are 17 coasters in all, including notable record-breakers such as the Valravn dive coaster—the world’s tallest, fastest and longest dive coaster—and GateKeeper, one of the world’s tallest and longest wing coasters.
+With more than 150 rides, shows and 3 miles of midway, there’s something here for everyone.

 3. Dollywood, Pigeon Forge, Tennessee